ANCESTRY VISA - UK

-4. Work in the UK - you are able to work in the UK and intend to work in the UK.
+4. Work in the UK - you can work in the UK and intend to work in the UK.

 5. Age - Aged 17 years or over.

-6. Funds - you have sufficient funds available to support and accomodate yourself and any dependents, without assistance from public funds.
+6. Funds - you have sufficient funds available to support and accommodate yourself and any dependents, without assistance from public funds.

 Ancestry Visa - Grandparents